State of unease: Colorado basin tribes without water rights

 In a statement to The Associated Press, the Interior Department did not say how tribal water rights, which are federal rights, would be protected as the river’s flow decreases.
 It said it is working with tribes that are affected by drought.

-Querta’s job is a grind, but he’s well-suited for it — analytical, quick and goal-oriented.
+Querta’s job is a grind but he’s well-suited for it — analytical, quick and goal-oriented.
+He takes meticulous notes on water levels and quality as he fills the tanks that ensure tourists at Grand Canyon West have water.

 The truck takes a beating on the gravel and dirt road on multiple round trips of more than 30 miles most days.
-The side mirrors and back windows have rattled loose and are held on by red duct tape.
-Major truck repairs or illness can put him out of commission.
+The side mirrors and back windows that rattled loose are held together by red duct tape.
+Querta keeps tools on hand for minor repairs.
+Major ones or illness can put him out of commission.

-COVID-19 sidelined Querta for two weeks last year with no replacement.
+He was out for two weeks because of COVID-19 last year and had no replacement.

 “I didn’t mind because I didn’t want anybody to mess up my truck or my tanks,” said Querta.
 “I take care of this truck like it’s mine.”